caderek/benny/README.md

 )
 ```

-Of course, all methods are optional - use the ones you need.
+All methods are optional - use the ones you need.

-Additionally, each suite returns a `Promise` that resolves with result event (the same as passed to `complete` method).
+Additionally, each suite returns a `Promise` that resolves with results object (the same as passed to the `complete` method).

 <a id="many-suites"></a>

 ## Working with many suites

 You can create as many suites as you want.
 It is a good practice to define each suite in a separate file, so you can run them independently if you need.
-To run multiple suites create a main file when you import all your suites.
+To run multiple suites create the main file when you import all your suites.

 Example: